North Fort Myers

 - Reclaimed Water (Select areas)

 Most customers in this service area receive potable water from Lee County Utilities.
 Wastewater service is provided by a network of lift stations and two wastewater treatment plants.
-The FGUA also provides reclaimed water to the City of Cape Coral and other developments.
+The FGUA also provides reclaimed water to select areas.

 Lake Fairways Community

 Customers living in the Lake Fairways Community receive potable water from the FGUA in addition to their wastewater service.
 This service is provided by two wells and a water treatment plant.
 Potable water is disinfected with free chlorine in this community.